aquaMetrics/notes/core-team/2017-06/september-15.md

 MoU - Discussed options.
 Best place is to progress via UKTAG agreements.
 Will need something in place if sharing development costs in future.

 Goal: MoU - send draft proposal to SEPA - IN
 Goal: Raise with FFTT/UKTAG?
-CB
+CB.
+Positive response from NIEA.
+No response from EA as yet.

 #### Sharing code on aquaMetrics github - demo?
 Testing and Code coverage - demoed